goblinfactory/Draki/README.md

 // Multi-provider sample coming soon...
 ```

+### How is Draki different to simply using Selenium directly?

+- TBD (need link to seperate document for this!)

 ### Upgrading from an earlier version of Draki

 1. manually delete the existing draki packages from your solution package folders